• Home

 About This Song

-“My Ship” was composed by Kurt Weill with lyrics by Ira Gershwin for the 1941 Broadway musical Lady In The Dark.
+“My Ship” was written by Kurt Weill and Ira Gershwin for the 1941 Broadway musical Lady in the Dark.
 Miles Davis’ recording in 1957, along with vocal versions by Jeri Southern and Sarah Vaughan, cemented this song as a jazz standard.

 About This Version

-“My Ship,” as well as Tony Bennett At Carnegie Hall is available on Apple Music.
+“My Ship,” as well as My Heart Sings, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Ira Gershwin, Kurt Weill, Lady in the Dark, Tony Bennett at Carnegie Hall
+Filed Under: Song of the Day Tagged With: Ira Gershwin, Kurt Weill, My Heart Sings, Ralph Burns, Tony Bennett

 About This Song